 Veronica is a Board Certified Behavior Analyst (BCBA) who leads the behavior department at KSLC.
 She supervises and coaches BCaBAs, behavior technicians, parents, and staff members on implementing effective behavior programs.
 She received her B.A. in Psychology with a focus on Behavior Analysis from Florida International University and holds an Education Specialist (Ed.
 S) degree from the School of Psychology at Florida International University.
 She chose the field of ABA because she values the empirical nature of the science and its practical application to the natural environment to improve skill deficits in children with autism and related disabilities.
 Veronica has nearly 15 years of experience working with special needs children and their families using applied behavioral analytical strategies to help them be more successful and independent in their daily lives.

 Eva began interning with us at the Center in winter of 2004.
-Once she graduated from the University of Central Florida, she came on board full time as one of our Speech-Language Pathologists.
-She is a talented therapist who loves working with children.
+After she graduated with her master’s degree from the University of Central Florida, she began working as one of our Speech-Language Pathologists.
 Eva has overseen the Next Step Program which is a language-pragmatic stimulation program designed to enhance speech, language, and communication development in a natural, supportive environment.
-She has also overseen the Little Steps Big Rewards program which guides children, ages 3-5, with communication challenges to feel more confident while learning the necessary skills to succeed in a natural environment.
-She has also created and implemented some of the pragmatic groups that we offer here at our Center which focus on dealing with change, making good choices, and preparing for school.
-She currently conducts language groups at Rosemont Academy where she focuses on the Zones of Regulation, social/pragmatic skills and increasing overall language skills in a group/classroom setting.
-She has continued her studies and is certified in administration of The Listening Program (TLP) and is also trained in the area of PROMPT.
+She has also worked with our Little Steps Big Rewards program which guides children, ages 3-5, with communication challenges to feel more confident while learning the necessary skills to succeed in a natural environment.
+She has created and implemented pragmatic groups that we offer at our Center which focus on dealing with change, making good choices, and preparing for school.
+She created the group Let’s Play which has evolved over the years.
+It began by teaching children how to join in a group, play with others, and make friends.
+As the children grew it shifted and began to involve Social Thinking skills vocabulary and curriculum as well as teaching executive functioning skills.
+She conducted the language groups at Rosemont Academy where she focused on the Zones of Regulation, social/pragmatic skills and increasing overall language skills in a group/classroom setting.
+Eva has continued her studies and is certified in administration of The Listening Program (TLP) and is trained in the area of PROMPT.

 Anna Sherry, Speech-Language Pathologist M.S., CCC